-Less than

-Significant Less than

-with Significant

-Mitigation Or Not

-Incorporation No Impact Applicable

-Less than Significant with Mitigation Incorporation Less than Significant Less than with Significant Mitigation Or Incorporation No Impact
+Less than Significant Less than Significant Mitigation Or No Impact Incorporation with

 Noise generated during construction would increase the ambient noise levels for adjoining areas.
 Construction would be temporary, however, and given the limited duration of this impact it is considered to be less than significant.